-CRA-4.9 Other Obligations

-Obligation to Maintain Proper Records

-Obligation to Maintain Confidentiality

-CRA-4.9.2 A licensee must maintain the confidentiality of all client information in accordance with the requirements of the Personal Data Protection Law (PDPL).

-Records of Telephone conversations and Electronic Communications
+CRA-4.9 Other Obligations Obligation to Maintain Proper Records CRA-4.9.1 [This Paragraph was deleted in April 2023].
+Obligation to Maintain Confidentiality CRA-4.9.2 A licensee must maintain the confidentiality of all client information in accordance with the requirements of the Personal Data Protection Law (PDPL).
+Records of Telephone conversations and Electronic Communications CRA-4.9.3 [This Paragraph was deleted in April 2023].